daverodger/oh-hai/README.md

 2. cd into the directory and run `./install`
 3. Restart shell or source config file

-Bookmarks are saved into the extracted directory in `data/bookmarks.json`.
+Bookmarks are saved into `./data/bookmarks.json`.

 If you need to move the directory run `./install` again after moving.